DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BEBOP.md

 Insert a short description of the functioning principal of the methodology used in the protocol (i.e. how does the method work?).
 Please note that this is different from the step-by-step description of the protocol procedure.
 Insert a short statement explaining why the specific methodology used in the protocol has been selected (e.g. it is highly reproducible, highly accurate, procedures are easy to execute etc….).

+Data is run through this standard operating procedure at the sequencing run level, including all samples from the run, regardless of source project.
+The purpose of this is to maintain reproducibility and operate DADA2 as intended, allowing for proper error learning.

 ## STANDARD OPERATING PROCEDURE

 ### Raw Data Download and QA/QC

+Raw reads (fastq.gz) are provided by the sequencing center demultiplexed by sample and marker (see sequencing center BeBops listed in RELATED PROTOCOLS).
+On downloading reads to the local compute infrastructure, fidelity of the downloaded file is checked via a `md5sum` check.
+Md5s are either supplied by the sequencing center with the original download (fastq.gz.md5) or are provided separately.

+To check the quality of the sequencing run, [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is run on all fastq files (`~/path/to/FastQC/fastqc -o fastqc -t 10 *gz`).
+In addition for checking the run for a number of quality statistics, the "Per base sequence quality" is used to determine the best cutoff for the `dada_trimRight` (number of bases to trim from right or end of sequence) and `dada_trimLeft` (number of bases to trim from the left or start of sequence) parameters for the REVAMP configuration file.

+### Rapid Exploration and Visualization through an Automated Metabarcoding Pipeline (REVAMP)

+[REVAMP](https://github.com/McAllister-NOAA/REVAMP) ([McAllister et al., 2023](https://doi.org/10.5670/oceanog.2023.231)) is a published metabarcoding pipeline that integrates several tools for read processing, amplicon sequence variant (ASV) assignment, taxonomic assignment, and basic data visualization.
+The front end of REVAMP, including read trimming and ASV assignment, is used for all markers to produce a consistent set of ASVs to work from for downstream analysis.
+Taxonomic assignment in REVAMP is also used for downstream analysis on all markers, though some have additional alternative taxonomic classification methods (detailed below).

 ### Taxonomic Classification